• Skip to main content

 You can use this basic waffle recipe to make all sorts of flavoured vegan waffles.
 How about:

-• Pecan and Raisin – Stir 3 tbsp chopped pecans and 3 tbsp raisins through the finished batter before cooking.
+• Pecan and Raisin - Stir 3 tablespoon chopped pecans and 3 tablespoon raisins through the finished batter before cooking.

-• Coffee & Walnut – Add 2 tsp powdered coffee to the flour in step 2 (or 1 tbsp coffee essence to the wet ingredients), then stir 3 tbsp chopped walnuts through the finished batter before cooking.
+• Coffee & Walnut - Add 2 teaspoon powdered coffee to the flour in step 2 (or 1 tablespoon coffee essence to the wet ingredients), then stir 3 tablespoon chopped walnuts through the finished batter before cooking.
 Leave out the vanilla extract.
-(I’ve always loved Camp Coffee and didn’t know it was still made until I spotted some in a supermarket a few months ago – perfect for this, or any coffee-flavoured bake, like my Vegan Coffee & Walnut Cake!)
+(I've always loved Camp Coffee and didn't know it was still made until I spotted some in a supermarket a few months ago - perfect for this, or any coffee-flavoured bake, like my Vegan Coffee & Walnut Cake!)

-• Carrot Cake – Add 1 tsp cinnamon to the flour in step 2, then stir 1 small grated carrot and 3 tbsp raisins to the finished batter just before cooking.
+• Carrot Cake - Add 1 teaspoon cinnamon to the flour in step 2, then stir 1 small grated carrot and 3 tablespoon raisins to the finished batter just before cooking.
 Leave out the vanilla extract.

 Or come up with your own flavour combinations - please share your ideas in the comments below, I love hearing how you have tweaked the recipe!